-- H. Records of Criminal Intelligence: Records or information that pertains to a person or group of persons that are compiled by a public law enforcement agency in an effort to anticipate, prevent, or monitor possible violations of the law. - I. Incident Classification: Term used to signify the various methods an authorized user can use to classify classify an event that has been recorded and a set retention period has been established, including, but not limited to: Traffic Crash, DWI, K-9 Search, Pursuit, Traffic Stop, Transport, and Use of Force. - J. Checking Station: A systematic way of stopping and surveying vehicles to check for compliance with NC driver's license laws. - K. System Administrator: The Chief of Police's designee(s) that is responsible for retrieving and downloading of video recordings, and acts as liaison to the Town IT Department. - L. Tactical Operation: Activities outside the usual law enforcement response.
-Examples include but are not limited to search warrant service, active shooter response, high risk warrant service, use of Critical Incident Unit, etc. - M. Original Format: The original medium that digital evidence is stored on once it is downloaded from the BWC; specifically, the digital original stored on the Carrboro Police Department's digital evidence server.
+- G. Records of Criminal Investigations: Records of criminal investigations conducted by public law enforcement agencies, records of criminal intelligence information compiled by public law enforcement agencies, and records of investigations conducted by the North Carolina Innocence Inquiry Commission, are not public records as defined by G.S.
+132-1.
+Records of criminal investigations conducted by public law enforcement agencies or records of criminal intelligence information may be released by order of a court of competent jurisdiction.
+See NCGS 132-1.4. - H. Records of Criminal Intelligence: Records or information that pertains to a person or group of persons that are compiled by a public law enforcement agency in an effort to anticipate, prevent, or monitor possible violations of the law. - I. Incident Classification: Term used to signify the various categories and subsequent retention periods an authorized user can use to classify an event that has been, including but not limited to: Traffic Crash, DWI, K-9 Search, Pursuit, Traffic Stop, Transport, and Use of Force. - J. Checking Station: A systematic way of stopping and surveying vehicles to check for compliance with NC driver's license laws. - K. System Administrator: The Chief of Police's designee(s) that is responsible for retrieving and downloading video recordings, and acts as liaison to the Town IT Department. - L. Tactical Operation: Activities outside the usual law enforcement response.
+Examples include but are not limited to: search warrant service, active shooter response, high risk warrant service, use of Critical Incident Unit, etc. - M. Original Format: The original medium that digital evidence is stored on once it is downloaded from the BWC; specifically, the Carrboro Police Department's digital evidence server. - N. Disclosure: To make the recording available for viewing or listening to by the person requesting disclosure, at a time and location chosen by the custodial law enforcement agency.
+Recordings under disclosure shall not be copied or recorded by the viewer. - O. Release: To provide a copy of a recording.